|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 In order for the application to be completed, an 8 ½” x 11” self-portrait, in pencil from a mirror reflection, must be sent to Tyler.
 The application is not considered complete without the self-portrait; it becomes a permanent part of the application and is not returned.
 This self-portrait should not be framed or matted.
 Please refer to the Tyler catalogue for more information.
 Tyler also requires a Statement of Purpose that is separate from the Undergraduate application essay as well as a completed BFA information form.
 For more information on the Statement and the Self-Portrait, or to be emailed a BFA information form or portfolio review appointment form, please email firstname.lastname@example.org.

 To enroll with advanced standing, applicants must fulfill the admission requirements of Temple University as well as the special requirements of the School of Art.
 Applicants should demonstrate a level of art performance appropriate to the year for which they are applying.
-Usually this requires completion of a proportion of studio and academic courses comparable to that taken by Tyler students, as well as a comparable portfolio of 20 slides.
-The slides should represent all studio coursework taken, as well as work towards a specific major.
-The slides must also include five strong examples of drawing from observation, regardless of the major the applicant wishes to pursue.
+Usually this requires completion of a proportion of studio and academic courses comparable to that taken by Tyler students, as well as a comparable portfolio of 20 slides or a CD-ROM of at least 20 images.
+The slides or CD should represent all studio coursework taken, as well as work towards a specific major.
+The slides or CD must also include five strong examples of drawing from observation, regardless of the major the applicant wishes to pursue.
+Drawings should be complete, sustained works, not sketches.

 Tyler accepts transfer students from accredited institutions of higher education and strives to keep any loss of credit to a minimum.
 The transfer student will be required to complete a minimum of 30 studio credits as a full-time student on the Tyler campus.
 In order to be considered for transfer credit to the BFA degree, studio credits must have been completed within the last 10 years.